| Marketing Strategy 7 Min Read

 One other thing to bring up here is your “NAP’, which stands for name, address, phone number.

-★ Your NAP should be consistent across your local SEO strategy, and it’s relevant to all of the points below.
-So, whatever information you use as your NAP in your GMB page is the same information you should use everywhere else.
+Your NAP should be consistent across your local SEO strategy, and it’s relevant to all of the points below.
+So, whatever information you use as your NAP on your GMB page is the same information you should use everywhere else.

 2. Implement a Local-Based Content Strategy